 2. Committees must meet and make arrangements for the event.

 a.
 The Student Educators’ Association (SEA) and shall have one (1) faculty advisor to be appointed by the faculty chairperson of the Department of Education.

 b.
 All teacher education students are eligible for membership in the SEA.

-i.A membership fee of fifteen dollars ($15) will be required, payable to the Treasurer at the beginning of fall semester for the current academic year.
+i.A membership fee of twenty-five dollars ($25) for the full year/ twelve dollars and fifty cents ($12.50) for a half year will be required, payable to the Treasurer at the beginning of fall semester for the current academic year.
 The fee will be used to alleviate costs for guest speakers, campus-wide activities, and other professional and social activities.

-ii.A new member to the Department of Education may join SEA at any point during the year by paying the fifteen dollar ($15) membership fee.
+ii.A new member to the Department of Education may join SEA at any point during the year by paying the twenty-five dollar ($25) membership fee.

 iii.Fifth year seniors are eligible for membership in the Student Educators’ Association (SEA).